N10h0ggr/N10h0ggr.github.io/_posts/2024-08-04-The-Legacy-Boot-Process-A-Deep-Dive-into-MBR-VBR-and-IPL-Bootkits.md

 ---
-title: A Deep Dive into Bootkits and Rootkits in Legacy Boot Process"
+title: A Deep Dive into Legacy Bootkits and Rootkits
 date: 2024-08-04
 categories:
   - Malware Analysis